A version of this article originally appeared on VICE Canada.

 I can tell you the most popular one—the one that got on Digg—it was about atheism, about how atheism is better than other religions.
 That was an interesting one.

-But as raw as they were, my first book has some of my favourite things.
+But as raw as they were, my first book has some of my favorite things.
 I was experiencing so many new, different, and crazy things at that point in my life—college, maturing, figuring out who you are, dating for the first time since I was such a loser in high school—all of those things got wrapped up into those first 100 comics.
-Even though I can't even bear to look at the drawings because they're so ugly, and the writing... it's so raw.
+Even though I can't bear to look at the drawings because they're so ugly, and the writing… it's so raw.
 I hadn't quite figured out how to be a cartoonist yet.
 But when I revisit them there's something visceral: I can relive every experience I had.
 I can tell you where I was and what was happening in my life.

 Do you think you've chilled out since Wiggles?

-Yeah, definitely... yes and no. I definitely feel a lot more confident than I was.
-A lot of Mr. Wiggles stuff was fuelled by neurosis and lack of confidence: emotional instability.
+Yeah, definitely… yes and no. I definitely feel a lot more confident than I was.
+A lot of Mr. Wiggles stuff was fueled by neurosis and lack of confidence: emotional instability.
 I definitely feel a lot more stable and like, I have less problems, which doesn't mean that I'm doing less interesting work—I think some of the work now is more interesting.
 With the new stuff I feel more connected with narrative work and trying to tell a story and weave a lot of those feelings I had into newer things.

-Eventually when I have kids—and I'm getting married next year—I'm told you get much worse, because you start looking at the world as "this is the thing that could kill my kids" and "my kids are going to grow up in this" and all those things that got pushed aside come back even worse and you probably start crying at commercials.
+Eventually when I have kids—and I'm getting married next year—I'm told you get much worse, because you start looking at the world as This is the thing that could kill my kids" and "my kids are going to grow up in this" and all those things that got pushed aside come back even worse and you probably start crying at commercials.

 Are you worried parents will buy Secrets to Ruling the School for their kids, find out about Mr. Wiggles, and rally against you?

-I stand by almost every Mr. Wiggles comic I ever did: there are some I read and I'm like "uhh, maybe that one was a little much"—but I was 22, 23, until my early 30s doing that strip, and I can stand by that stuff.
-It was funny then, and I still find stuff funny, but I have a weird sense of humour.
+I stand by almost every Mr. Wiggles comic I ever did: there are some I read and I'm like "uhh, maybe that one was a little much"—but I was 22, 23, until my early thirties doing that strip, and I can stand by that stuff.
+It was funny then, and I still find stuff funny, but I have a weird sense of humor.
 I also know what stuff is for adults and what stuff is for kids.

-I started reading Mr. Wiggles in middle school—it was shocking for us—like, "whoa, this exists."
+I started reading Mr. Wiggles in middle school—it was shocking for us—like, "Whoa, this exists."